Carpet4/dpdp/README.md

 # Fork notes:
-This fork is a quick and dirty experiment which proves that the model in the paper can be trained in an unsupervised way.
+This fork is a quick and dirty experiment proving that the model in the paper can be trained in an unsupervised way.
 All main scripts other than the newly created reinforcement_learning.py are probably broken and no longer working.

 # Deep Policy Dynamic Programming for Vehicle Routing Problems
 This repository contains code for [Deep Policy Dynamic Programming](https://arxiv.org/abs/2102.11756) by Wouter Kool, Herke van Hoof, Joaquim Gromicho and Max Welling.